DON’T MISS

 Quark is probably the most popular dairy product in the whole of Germany.
 Similar in texture to ricotta cheese, it is made from curdled milk and has a tasty tart flavour.
 It comes in various varieties with different fat contents.

-There is no end to the way Germans use this cheese, both sweet and savoury: baking it into cheesecakes, smearing it on bread, topping it with fruit compote, mixing it with garlic and nuts, stirring it into salad dressings, or even serving it with potatoes.
-According to Statista, in 2021 8 million people in Germany said they ate Quark at least once a week.
+There is no end to the way Germans use this cheese, both sweet and savoury: baking it into cheesecakes, in Quarkbällchen fried dough balls, smearing it on bread, topping it with fruit compote, mixing it with garlic and nuts, stirring it into salad dressings, or serving it with potatoes.
+According to Statista, in 2021, 8 million people in Germany reported eating Quark at least once a week.

 Quark is also used to make a number of other popular German cheeses.